Skip to main content

 There are two noted venues near to this trail point significant in the early career of Rory Gallagher and Taste, the Cavalier Club and the Cavern Club.

-The venue played host to plenty of home-grown talent in Cork in the form of groups such as the Martells, The Sounds and The Axills who were very big on the Cork city scene at the time.
+The venue, passing through different promoters played host to plenty of home-grown talent in Cork in the form of groups such as the Martells, The Sounds and The Axills who were very big on the Cork city scene at the time.

 One Saturday night at the Cavalier Club, the Axills were due to perform and invited Rory to jam with them on stage.

-From Donal’s introduction to the Cavern for Rory and Taste, it was a key venue in helping establish the band.
-They played at the Cavern over 17 times from 1966 into 1967, helping spread Taste’s reputation with the local scene that grew into more bookings in other venues around Cork city.
+Donal Gallagher’s enterprise at the Crypt and other venues as a DJ Promoter impressed Billy Field, the owner of the new Cavern Club, approaching Donal to make him a resident DJ.
+This introduction by Rory’s brother led to the newly formed Taste using the Cavern as the key venue in helping establish the band.
+They played at the Cavern over 17 times from 1966 into 1967.
+This helped spread Taste’s reputation with the local scene growing into more bookings in other venues around Cork city.

 That alone was enough to spread the word and Taste got booked for a club gig in Dublin not long thereafter.